HewlettPackard/hpe-sd-cloud/kubernetes/docs/elastalert/README.md

   Where 'monitoring' is the namespace where Elastalert pod will be deployed.

-- Deploy the SD Helm chart using the 'elk.elastalert_enabled' set to 'true'
+- Deploy the SD Helm chart using the 'efk.elastalert_enabled' set to 'true'

-      helm install sd-helm sd-chart-repo/sd_helm_chart --set elk.enabled=true,elk.elastalert_enabled=true,...
+      helm install sd-helm sd-chart-repo/sd_helm_chart --set efk.enabled=true,efk.elastalert_enabled=true,...

-  The parameter 'elk.enabled=true' is also needed in order to deploy the ELK example.
+  The parameter 'efk.enabled=true' is also needed in order to deploy the EFK example.

 ## Testing the deployment